opentelekomcloud-infra/vault-raft-backup/README.md

 ```
 ## Install

-You can install vault-backup using the following go command
+You can install vault-backup using the following go command:

     go install github.com/opentelekomcloud-infra/vault-raft-backup@latest

-or the easiest way use docker image
+Or use docker image:

     docker pull quay.io/opentelekomcloud/vault-raft-backup:release_0.0.1

 ## List of flags

-You can use flags or environment variables to set the same values.
+You can use flags, environment variables or config file to set the same values.

 | Variable        | Flag              | Description                       | Required | Default                                |
 |-----------------|-------------------|-----------------------------------|----------|----------------------------------------|